- Event Calendar

 - 2014 Calendar

-On July 12-14, the Georgia Conservancy, with the help and guidance of the Cherokee National Forest of the US Forest Service, will host its annual Conasauga River Snorkeling Adventure.
-And this year, we've extended the trip to an overnight adventure with camping at Lake Conasauga!
+On June 6 - 8, the Georgia Conservancy, with the help and guidance of the Cherokee National Forest of the US Forest Service, will host its annual Conasauga River Snorkeling Trip.
+New this year is the opportunity to perform service work in or around the Cohutta Wilderness and partake in a snorkel on Sunday morning.

-Snorkeling only day trip on Saturday, July 13th: $30 per person, $100 for a family of four (includes a Saturday snorkel, wetsuit, mask, "viewing bucket" and lunch by the river).
+Snorkeling-only day trip on Saturday, June 7: $30 per person, $100 for a family of four (includes a Saturday snorkel, wetsuit, mask, "viewing bucket" and lunch by the river).

-Campers will partake in the guided snorkel and explore the headwaters of the Conasauga on a guided hike through the Cohutta Wilderness.
+Campers will partake in trail service work at headwaters of the Conasauga in or around the the Cohutta Wilderness.
 The Georgia Conservancy has tents, sleeping bags and sleeping pads available for campers to rent free of charge and will prepare breakfast, lunch and dinner for camping guests.
 For "day snorkelers" registration includes lunch and a guided snorkel (wetsuit and snorkel provided).

 One of the most popular and awe-inspiring trips that the Conservancy hosts each year, the Conasauga River Snorkel has introduced hundreds of curious members, friends and volunteers to the wonders of the river.